 Antigone is an Accredited Practising Dietitian with over 30 years experience as a clinician, researcher, author, educator and more recently food product developer.
 She has a PhD in Nutrition from the Faculty of Medicine at Monash University, Bachelor of Science with Honours in Biochemistry/Microbiology from Melbourne University and Post Graduate Diplomas in Dietetics from Deakin University and Botanic Medicine from Newcastle University.

-- She has over 50 published papers (>1300 citations, h-index of 17), has co-authored 35 chapters to 7 university text books, has authored 3 of her own books (including a MediterAsian cook book) and contributed to numerous reports for the Australian Government and World Health Organisation.
+With over 50 published papers with a combined 1300+ citations and a h-index of 17, Antigone is one of Australia’s most well established dietitians.
+As an academic she has co-authored 35 chapters to 7 university textbooks, has authored 3 of her own books and contributed to numerous reports for the Australian Government and World Health Organisation.

 Whilst training, she worked and was mentored by the esteemed physician, medical nutritionist and scientist Professor Mark Whalqvist MD, FRACP, AO for 20 years, primarily in the department of Medicine at Monash University where she completed her PhD.

 Dr. Kouris’ PhD was the first study to show that adherence to a Mediterranean Diet Pattern (MDP) in old age conferred longevity, resulting in a landmark paper in the British Medical Journal in 1995.
 Her research team at the time was also the first to develop a validated MDP score, enabling many researchers around the world to study the health benefits of the MDP contributing to the huge body of evidence surrounding this diet.